MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Please make sure that your servers hosting the token endpoint for callbacks supports TLS 1.2.
 If not, we will not be able to send callbacks back to you.

 ## **10. Test**
 The first version of the new test environment is ready for the Subscriptions facade.
-All features except Refund is available.
+All features are available.

 ### 10.1 Test credentials
 **Test merchant**: Find a guide to create test merchant [here](https://developer.vippsmobilepay.com/docs/developer-resources/portal/#how-to-create-a-test-sales-unit).
 The test credentials consist of a client id, client secret and subscriptions key.